dexie/dexie-website/docs/Tutorial/Understanding-the-basics.md

 IndexedDB (and Dexie) has a built-in system for db installation and schema upgrades.
 This is something that many users have had problems to understand.
 I get the same questions over and over.
 People try to do these things manually.

 ## Declarative Schema
-The database schema is declarative, not imperative appdb.js:
+The database schema is declarative, not imperative.

 ```javascript
 var db = new Dexie('dbname');